BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/30-Role.md

 ```

 ## User roles for application
-With the user interface of the application authorised users can navigate on the user CRUD.
+With the user interface of the application authorized users can navigate on the user CRUD.
 By clicking on a user you can add roles on the users.

 Those roles do not depend on teams and are available for the all the navigation in the apps.

 ## Roles to permission
-Role are translated in permission conformly to the file bianetconfig.json in the table Permissions
+Role are translated in permission conform to the file bianetconfig.json in the table Permissions
 ```json
     "Permissions": [
       {